 To determine the source of high DMS in the bottom waters of Organic Lake, the genes involved in DMS formation were surveyed.
-Genes for DMSP lyases dddD, dddL and dddP, were detected in Organic Lake at levels comparable to other dominant processes such as respiration and fermentation (Figure 4C) indicating DMSP is an important carbon and energy source in Organic Lake. dddD was the most abundant of the Organic Lake DMSP lyases (*Table 3) and comprised two main types: MAR-dddD and OL-dddD (Figure S8).
+Genes for DMSP lyases dddD, dddL and dddP, were detected in Organic Lake at levels comparable to other dominant processes such as respiration and fermentation (Figure 4C) indicating DMSP is an important carbon and energy source in Organic Lake. dddD was the most abundant of the Organic Lake DMSP lyases (Table 3) and comprised two main types: MAR-dddD and OL-dddD (Figure S8).
 Neither of these types clustered with the non-functional Dinoroseobacter shibae DFL 12 and Ruegeria pomeroyi DSS-3 dddD homologs (Todd et al., 2011) or carnitine coenzyme A transferase outgroups, thereby providing support for their proposed role as functional DMSP lyases.
 The MAR-dddD type includes the Marinobacter sp.
-ELB17 dddD homolog, and MAR-dddD sequences were most abundant on the 0.8 µm fraction where Marinobacter OTUs were also more abundant, indicating MAR-dddD derives from Organic Lake Marinobacter (Figure S8).
-OL-dddD did not have a close relative from cultured bacteria making its taxonomic origins uncertain.
-The abundance of OL-dddD on the 3.0 µm fraction suggests it originates from Alphaproteobacteria, Bacteroidetes or Dunaliella (*link ddd gene to scaffolds to determine taxonomic orgin).Two dddL groups were detected in Organic Lake: SUL-dddL and MAR-dddL (Figure S9).
+ELB17 dddD homolog, and MAR-dddD sequences were most abundant on the 0.8 µm fraction where Marinobacter OTUs were also abundant, indicating MAR-dddD derives from Organic Lake Marinobacter (Figure S8).
+OL-dddD did not have a close relative from cultured bacteria making its precise taxonomic origins uncertain.
+The abundance of OL-dddD on the 3.0 µm fraction suggests it originates from Alphaproteobacteria,.
+OL-dddD containing contigs carried genes of mixed Alpha- and Gammaproteobacterial origin supporting its provenance from one of these classes and consistent with the “pick ‘n mix” arrangement of genes found beside sequenced dddD regions (Johnston et al., 2008).
+Upstream of OL-dddD was dddT (Figure S***), a betaine, choline, carnitine transporter (BCCT) family protein that likely functions in substrate import, demonstrating OL-dddD forms an operon structure like that of Halomonas sp.
+HTNK1 (Todd et al. 2010).

+Two dddL groups were detected in Organic Lake: SUL-dddL and MAR-dddL (Figure S9).
 The former includes the Sulfitobacter sp.
 EE-36 dddL and the latter the Marinobacter manganoxydans MnI7-9 homolog indicating they originate from Roseobacter-clade and Gammaproteobacteria, respectively.
 Sulfitobacter sp.
 EE-36 has demonstrated DMSP lyase activity and the dddL gene alone is sufficient for DMS generation (Curson et al., 2008).
-These functional data indicate that the Organic Lake members of the SUL-dddL group perform the same functional role.
-The MAR-dddL clade appears to be a new branch of the dddL family. dddP was detected as the least abundant of the DMSP lyases (*Table 3).
+These data indicate that the Organic Lake members of the SUL-dddL group perform the same functional role.
+The MAR-dddL clade appears to be an uncharacterized branch of the dddL family. dddP was detected as the least abundant of the DMSP lyases (Table 3).
 Phylogenetic analyses showed Organic Lake dddP likely originate from Roseovarius (Figure S10).
 The Organic Lake sequences formed a clade with the functionally verified Roseovarius nibinhibens ISM dddP (Todd et al., 2009).

 A single type of DMSP demethylase, dmdA was identified.
 It clustered with Roseobacter-clade dmdA (Figure S11), corresponding to the marine clade A (Howard et al., 2006), and includes the functionally verified R. pomeroyi DSS-3 homolog.
 These data indicate that the Organic Lake sequences correspond to true DMSP demethylases and not related glycine cleavage T proteins or aminomethyltransferases (Howard et al., 2006).